Summer 2021 Courses

 Will students receive a tuition refund or a reduction of tuition/fees?

 We hope the semester will not be disrupted by a shift in learning modes such as face-to-face or remote learning due to a resurgence of COVID-19 cases.
-If a shift is required, tuition and fees for the fall 2020 semester will be the same, regardless of the method in which the University delivers your academic experience.
+If a shift is required, tuition and fees for the Spring 2021 semester will be the same, regardless of the method in which the University delivers your academic experience.
 The tuition and fees that you pay are in exchange for learning, academic credit, and/or certain non-academic services that will be provided to you, regardless of the format in which they’re offered.
-The University cannot guarantee an on-campus experience, because health and safety concerns related to COVID-19 and its spread on campus, and/or directives from appropriate federal and state health authorities, may require that your academic experience during the fall 2020 semester be offered though a hybrid model of on-campus and remote experiences or entirely remotely.
+The University cannot guarantee an on-campus experience, because health and safety concerns related to COVID-19 and its spread on campus, and/or directives from appropriate federal and state health authorities, may require that your academic experience during the Spring 2021 semester be offered though a hybrid model of on-campus and remote experiences or entirely remotely.
 Any interruption due to COVID-19 that results in a change in the way your academic services are being provided, including any suspension of in-person instruction and campus activities, will not entitle you to a reduction or reimbursement of tuition or fees.

-Fall Billing Information
+Spring Billing Information

 The Student Accounts Office generates transactions for tuition, fees, housing, meal plans, mandatory fees, general deposits, and other miscellaneous charges on a student's account.
 We manage the invoicing and collection of payments to a student's account and process student refunds.